gvwilson/thirdbit/teaching/design.md

 8. *What datasets will you use?* dental records.

-## Step 2: Who is this course for?
+## Step 2: Who Is This Course For?

 "Beginner" and "expert" mean different things to different people, and many factors besides pre-existing knowledge influence who a course is